 A Halo Effect That Expands Success

-Supporting a tribe’s values facilitates positive brand awareness and authenticity among all consumers.
+Supporting a community’s values facilitates positive brand awareness and authenticity among all consumers.
 In fact, 86% of people say authenticity matters when deciding what brands they like and support.

 Access to Large and Lucrative Audiences

 Marketers can target high-value consumers like students, teachers, and the military who are likely to be repeat purchasers.
-These customer tribes have tremendous purchasing power:
+These customer communities have tremendous purchasing power:

 - The US military has 37 million members and $1 trillion to spend.